GRAINS-Corn tops $6 a bushel, soy at 7-year high on tightening supplies

 Worries about dry conditions curbing corn yields in Brazil and cold weather slowing germination of the 2021 U.S. crop added support.

-Wheat futures followed the firm trend as freezing temperatures in the U.S. Plains this week threatened developing winter wheat crops.
+Wheat futures followed the firm trend as freezing temperatures in the U.S. Plains and Midwest this week threatened developing winter wheat crops.

 Life-of-contract highs were set in corn, soybean and wheat, as well as several soybean oil BON1 contracts.

-Nearby futures posted the biggest advances in each of those markets, gaining against back months on signs of dwindling U.S. stockpiles.
+Nearby futures posted the biggest advances in corn and soy, gaining against back months on signs of dwindling U.S. stockpiles.

 Speculative buying by commodity funds was likely a factor as well, Linn said, noting that the CME Group CME.O, operator of the CBOT, expanded position limits in grain futures last month.